BCPVPA 2020-2021 Webinar Series

 Dr. Simon Breakspear has been partnering with schools and systems globally to help them navigate the challenges of COVID-19 and come out stronger on the other side.
 In this dynamic 45-minute webinar, Simon will provide practical guidance on how to lead your team and school through a simple 3-step process of organisational learning and renewal.

-Together we will explore how to:
+Together we explored how to:

 - Avoid a snap-back to old habits and patterns of practice